DavAug/chi/docs/source/getting_started/quick_overview.rst

 parameters have a larger log-likelihood than the data-generating parameters, which may seem surprising at first.
-How can a different set of parameters be more likely to describe the measurements than the set of parameters that generated the measurments?
+How can a different set of parameters be more likely to describe the measurements than the set of parameters that generated the measurements?
 A thorough discussion of the shortcomings of maximum likelihood estimation is beyond the scope of this documentation, but let us plot the mechanstic model output for the inferred parameters to confirm that